iamvery/docs/data/_overview.md

 You can read more about models [here](http://sequel.jeremyevans.net/rdoc/files/README_rdoc.html#label-Sequel+Models).

-## Rake Tasks
+## Adding Convenient Rake Tasks

 If you're using Postgres (and you probably should be), we recommend using the [pakyow-rake-db](https://github.com/bryanp/pakyow-rake-db) gem.
-It adds several rake tasks to make it easier to do things to your database:
+It adds several [rake](https://github.com/ruby/rake) tasks to make it easier to do things to your database:

 ### db:drop